foscia-dev/foscia/website/docs/digging-deeper/implementations/presentation.md

   will deserialize records to instances.
 It might use the cache and registry internally.
 - [`Serializer`](/docs/api/@foscia/core/type-aliases/Serializer)
-  will serialize instances to the data source format.
+  will serialize instances' snapshots to the data source format.
 - [`InstancesCache`](/docs/api/@foscia/core/type-aliases/InstancesCache)
   will store already fetched models instances.
 It will avoid multiple instances of the same record coexisting and allows you to retrieve already